Beppe Cino

-Giuseppe Cino, better known as Beppe Cino (born 3 February 1947), is an Italian director and screenwriter.
+Giuseppe "Beppe" Cino (born 3 February 1947), is an Italian director and screenwriter.

 Life and career

 Born in Caltanissetta, Cino formed at the Centro Sperimentale di Cinematografia in Rome, graduating in 1970.
 The same year he started as intense activity as documentarist and as assistant director, notably collaborating with Roberto Rossellini, Vittorio De Sica and Steno.
 He debuted as a director with the experimental drama Il cavaliere, la morte e il diavolo, which he also wrote and produced.